Gustaaf Willem van Imhoff: Batavia

-On 12 March 1740, Willem Maurits Bruyninck replaced Van Imhoff as governor of Ceylon and Imhoff returned to Batavia, which he found in a precarious situation.
+On 12 March 1740, Willem Maurits Bruyninck replaced Imhoff as governor of Ceylon and Imhoff returned to Batavia, which he found in a precarious situation.
 Former Governor-General Adriaan Valckenier believed that the Chinese population in the area around Batavia had grown too large.
 His plan to relocate the unemployed population to Ceylon and the Cape Colony in South Africa failed when a rumour alleging that the Dutch were planning to throw Chinese people overboard on the high seas led to an insurrection against the VOC in which 50 Dutch soldiers were killed.
 Valckenier had then responded with a counter-attack on 9 October 1740 that was meant to put insurgents under control.
 This quickly got out of hand, and – despite an amnesty proclaimed on 11 October – led to the 1740 Batavia massacre which went on for several days and which killed anywhere between 5,000 and 10,000 mostly Chinese inhabitants.

 Van Imhoff voiced opposition to this brutal policy, which led to his arrest and deportation back to the Dutch Republic.
 However, upon his arrival, the Lords Seventeen decided to name him Governor-general of the Dutch East Indies and sent him back to Batavia.

-En route to Batavia, Van Imhoff visited the Dutch colony in Cape Town, in the Cape Colony, where he discovered that Dutch settlers were penetrating increasingly further into the interior, and were losing contact with the VOC.
+En route to Batavia, Imhoff visited the Dutch colony in Cape Town, in the Cape Colony, where he discovered that Dutch settlers were penetrating increasingly further into the interior, and were losing contact with the VOC.
 Van Imhoff proposed improving education efforts and the work of the Protestant Church in the colony.

-In May 1743, Van Imhoff began his tenure in Batavia, which was in the midst of a war.
+In May 1743, Imhoff began his tenure in Batavia, which was in the midst of a war.
 The Javanese princes took advantage of the chaotic situation following Valckenier's actions to begin a war against the VOC.
 Van Imhoff succeeded in reestablishing peace and began several reforms.
 He founded a Latin school, opened the first post offices in the Dutch East Indies, built a hospital and launched a newspaper.
 He also founded the city of Buitenzorg and suppressed opium trade.
 In 1746, Imhoff embarked on a tour of Java to inspect the company's holdings and decided on several institutional reforms.

 Van Imhoff's tenure was also marked by catastrophe.
 A ship, the Hofwegen, was struck by lightning and exploded in the port of Batavia along with six tons of silver, totalling around 600,000 Dutch florins.
-Ultimately, Van Imhoff's progressive policies made him many enemies.
+Ultimately, Imhoff's progressive policies made him many enemies.
 Van Imhoff's want of diplomacy and his lack of respect for local customs caused the colony to become embroiled in the third war of Javanese succession.

-Put in an untenable position by his enemies, Van Imhoff wanted to resign from his post, but the VOC would not allow it.
+Put in an untenable position by his enemies, Imhoff wanted to resign from his post, but the VOC would not allow it.
 Van Imhoff was forced to remain in office until his death in 1750, having come to believe that most of his work had been done in vain.
-During his stay in Batavia, Van Imhoff stayed in a historic governor's residence.
+During his stay in Batavia, Imhoff stayed in a historic governor's residence.
 The original 18th century building is restored as Toko Merah.